nlp-tlp/CleanGraph/README.md

-# CleanGraph
+# CleanGraph: Human-in-the-loop Knowledge Graph Refinement and Completion

 🎥 Click [here](https://youtu.be/zhf8XsV8cEg) to view a short video demonstration of CleanGraph.

-Correcting errors in knowledge graphs constructed from textual data is a formidable challenge using conventional tools like spreadsheet software, and is even an impossibility with platforms such as Neo4J.
-CleanGraph emerges as the solution to this issue by providing a platform designed for the efficient management of knowledge graphs, specifically those composed of semantic triples in the format of `<head, head_type, relation, tail, tail_type>`.
+Correcting errors in knowledge graphs constructed from textual data is a formidable challenge using conventional tools like spreadsheet software, and is even challenging with graph database software such as Neo4J.
+CleanGraph emerges as the solution to this issue by providing a platform designed for the efficient management of knowledge graphs, specifically those composed of semantic triples from text.

-CleanGraph is a robust, open-source, full-stack application that combines intuitive graph visualisation capabilities with comprehensive management features.
+CleanGraph is a robust, open-source, full-stack application that combines intuitive graph visualisation capabilities with comprehensive management features including knowledge graph refinement and completion plugins.
 Its frontend is built with React.js, promising a seamless, user-friendly experience with a responsive interface.
 Meanwhile, the backend utilises FastAPI - a cutting-edge, high-performance Python web framework, ensuring rapid and reliable application performance.
-For data storage, CleanGraph relies on SQLite, a lightweight, file-based database system that bolsters the application's efficiency.
+For data storage, CleanGraph relies on MongoDB, a NoSQL, document-based database system.

-Together, this powerful combination of technologies enables CleanGraph to provide swift, lightweight, and effective solutions that are compatible with various platforms.
-It serves as a unique tool for users who need to manage and visualise knowledge graphs with ease and precision

 _Please note that CleanGraph is specifically designed for creating, reading, updating, and deleting graph elements, and it does not provide support for complex graph querying functionalities._